awslabs/ec2-spot-jenkins-plugin/README.md

 Once the fleet is launched, you can set it up by adding a new **EC2 Fleet** cloud in the Jenkins

 1. Goto ```Manage Jenkins > Plugin Manager```
 1. Install ```EC2 Fleet Jenkins Plugin```
 1. Goto ```Manage Jenkins > Configure System```
 1. Click ```Add a new cloud``` and select ```Amazon EC2 Fleet```
+1. Configure AWS credentials, or alternatively leave empty to use the EC2 instance role
-1. Configure credentials and specify EC2 Spot Fleet or Auto Scaling Group which you want to use
+1. Specify EC2 Spot Fleet or Auto Scaling Group which you want to use

 ## Scaling
 You can specify the scaling limits in your cloud settings.
 By default, Jenkins will try to scale fleet up if there are enough tasks waiting in the build queue and scale down idle nodes after a specified idleness period.

 You can use the History tab in the AWS console to view the scaling history.

 ## Groovy